huijing/slides/98-front-zurich-2022/README.md

 This term “Single Page” is so misleading to me, because my mind has anchored the word page to physical books.
 So even the largest book I can think of is around this size.
 But when you think about a lot of the commercial SPAs out there these days, it's more like a page the size of this room.

 With the increase in scale and hence complexity, the organisation of code becomes a lot more crucial, and ideally, some form of process and standards would need to be introduced.
 I've found that I haven't encountered this aspect of CSS grid implementation as much as I would have liked.
-It might be because at larger organisations, with proprietary codebases, most folks probably can't directly talk about what they are doing either.

-Thankfully, hypothetical scenarios are not proprietary, and we can use them as a basis for discussion today.
+Personally, I'd love to hear how folks at different organisations deal with the constraints unique to their context.

-Let's do a quick run-through of Grid.
+Let's do a quick run-through of how Grid works and how to use it.
 Similar to Flexbox, it involves a parent-child relationship between the container and its immediate children.
 Grid properties on the container can have an impact on the grid items and items themselves have an "awareness" of their siblings.

 The bare minimum to start using grid as a layout tool is setting `display` to `grid`, then defining some columns.
 Theoretically, you don't even have to be explicit with the rows unless you want to.
 Because the row height will naturally be whatever it needs for the content to fit.